-But in other cases, such as here, the "sense of Congress" provision is very likely the best evidence of what the statutory text was intended to achieve.
-This Court has long examined the "sense of Congress" when understanding the purpose of legislation and construing the terms of the legislation-even in the absence of a formal "sense of Congress" provision.
+In some cases, such as with the AIA, a Sense of Congress provision is the best evidence of what the statutory text was intended to achieve.
+This Court has long examined the Sense of Congress when understanding the purpose of legislation and construing the terms of the legislation-even in the absence of a formal Sense of Congress provision.
 See, e.g., Nat'l Cable Television Ass'n, Inc. v.
-United States, 415 U.S. 336, 337 (1974) (relying on a "sense of Congress" provision in the Independent Offices Appropriation Act of 1952); see also Cameron Septic Tank Co. v.
+United States, 415 U.S. 336, 337 (1974) (relying on a Sense of Congress provision in the Independent Offices Appropriation Act of 1952); see also Cameron Septic Tank Co. v.
 Knoxville, 227 U.S. 39, 50 (1913) (holding that it was "certainly the sense of Congress" that the Treaty of Brussels of December 14, 1900 did not affect the expiration of a U.S. patent); McClurg v.
 Kingsland, 42 U.S. 202, 207 (1843); Gibbons v.
 Ogden, 22 U.S. (9 Wheat.)
 1, 218 (1824).
-These examples and others confirm the objective of statutory interpretation understanding the meaning of the statute in the context of the statutory scheme and legislative purpose.
+These examples and others confirm that the goal of statutory interpretation-understanding the meaning of the statute in the context of the statutory scheme and legislative purpose-can often be achieved by reference to a Sense of Congress provision.

-In short, a "sense of Congress" provision is often a highly probative interpretative guidepost, which a court tasked with construing a statute should consider.
-Yet, the Federal Circuit expressed no consideration of the two "sense of Congress" sections included in the AIA.
-The two "sense of Congress" provisions in the AIA speak directly to the issue of Congress's intent in adopting a first-inventor-to-file regime, as embodied in revised 35 U.S.C. § 102.
-As Petitioner explains, the Federal Circuit incorrectly focused on certain floor statements instead of the statute's text.
+In short, a Sense of Congress provision is a highly probative interpretative guidepost, which a court tasked with construing a statute should consider.
+Yet, the Federal Circuit entirely overlooked the Sense of Congress sections included in the AIA.
+Two Sense of Congress provisions in AIA § 3 speak directly to the issue of Congress's intent in adopting a first-inventor-to-file regime, as embodied in revised 35 U.S.C. § 102.
+As Petitioner explains, the Federal Circuit incorrectly limited its inquiry to select floor statements, to the exclusion of other statements, and at the same time diminished the importance of the statute's text.
+Pet.
+Br.
+28-29.

-This error was compounded when the Federal Circuit overlooked the two "sense of Congress" provisions in the AIA.
-The two provisions are the strongest evidence beyond the text of § 102(a)(1) and the accompanying House Committee Report No. 112-98 (2011)-about what Congress intended when it enacted the AIA.
-Instead of considering the "sense of Congress" provisions, the Federal Circuit looked to-and dismissed the value of certain floor statements by several members of Congress.
-The court's error was to look to only these floor statements and not consider the "sense of Congress" provisions.
-The incomplete consideration of the interpretative evidence is not a correct method of construing statutes.
+Here, the two Sense of Congress provisions are perhaps the strongest evidence-beyond the text of § 102(a)(1)-about what Congress intended when it enacted the AIA.
+Instead of considering the Sense of Congress provisions, the Federal Circuit looked to and dismissed the value of-certain floor statements by several members of Congress.
+The court's error was to look to only these floor statements and ignore the explicit objectives embodied in the Sense of Congress provisions.
+The Federal Circuit's incomplete consideration of the interpretative evidence is an incorrect method of construing statutes.
 It leads to a misinformed view of legislative purpose.
-As explained below, in the present case, the Federal Circuit adopted a construction of the AIA that is directly undermined by the "sense of Congress" provisions.
+If this Court's interpretation of § 102(a)(1) considers interpretative evidence beyond that section itself, then this Court must reject the Federal Circuit's incomplete approach and must account for Congress's stated purposes for amending § 102, as set forth in the Sense of Congress provisions in the AIA.